 - Pepsi Cola Bottling Trinidad Limited in the joint venture with Blue Waters Limited.

-- The AES Corporation in respect of the construction of a Power Plant in La Brea, Trinidad.
+- The AES Corporation in respect of the construction and maintenance of the 720 MW Gas Fired Power Generating Facility in La Brea.

-- Seven Seas Water Corporation in respect of the construction of a Water Desalination Plant in Point Fortin.
+- Seven Seas Water Corporation in respect of the establishment, construction and maintenance of a Water Desalination Plant in Point Fortin.

-- The Seller in the sale of the Primera Energy Group of Companies.
+- CL Financial Limited in the sale of the Primera Energy Group of Companies.

-- The National Gas Company of Trinidad and Tobago in the acquisition of Total’s assets in Trinidad.
+- The National Gas Company of Trinidad & Tobago Limited in the purchase of Total’s assets in Trinidad.

 - The Ministry of Finance in the establishment of the CLICO Investment Fund.

-- Trinidad Cement Limited in its Rights Issue.
+- Trinidad Cement Limited in its Rights Issue in 2015.

-- Lead Counsel for The Unit Trust Corporation in the establishment of the Calypso Macro Index Fund.
+- Lead Counsel for The Trinidad and Tobago Unit Trust Corporation in its establishment of the Calypso Marco Fund, a publicly listed mutual fund.